charlesreid1-com/charlesreid1.com/pelican/content/2015-06-10-arduino-hello-world.md

 <img
 width="500px"
 alt="Hello World Photograph"
-src="/img/arduino20150610/photo_HelloWorldPowerConnectionsParallel.jpg">
+src="/img/arduino20150610/photo_HelloWorldPowerConnections.jpg">

 # Stay Tuned for Code

 You may find it strange that this post does not contain a single line of code.
-In fact, that is intentional:
+In fact, that is intentional!
+This post keeps things simple, by talking about the circuitry independent of any microcontroller programming.
-Arduino microcontrollers are complicated devices, so it's important to tackle one thing at a time, instead of trying to introduce Arduino with a complicated example consisting of many moving parts (not literally).
+Arduino microcontrollers are complicated devices, so it's important to tackle one thing at a time.

 The circuit does not utilize any code, because the circuit is connected to the Arduino's 5 volt pin, which is always